 About the project

-This project will reactivate five kilometres of non-operational rail line, between West Tamworth to Westdale, to allow rail access for the planned Tamworth Freight Rail Facility.
+This project reactivated five kilometres of non-operational rail line, between West Tamworth to Westdale, to allow rail access for the planned Tamworth Freight Rail Facility.

 Initial funding from NSW Government's Restart NSW fund of $7.42 million was announced in November 2017.

-Rail line reinstatement is being carried out by John Holland Rail on behalf of Transport for NSW in partnership with Council and the Department of Regional NSW.
+Rail line reinstatement was carried out by John Holland Rail on behalf of Transport for NSW in partnership with Council and the Department of Regional NSW.